lnicorena/weather-app-python-vuejs/README.md

 ### Vue.js SPA served over Flask and PostgreSQL

-Users can input an address and get the current temperature
+This application allow users to the current temperature for a place given an address.

 ## Features